About me

 I’m a multi-wavelength astrophysicist but I like to think of myself as an observer/applied theorist as a lot of my work lies at the frontier between observational science and theory.

 My research themes revolve around neutron stars and pulsars, transients, binary systems, tests of gravity and neutron star equation of state.
-I also do some digital instrumentation in the radio now.
+I also do some digital instrumentation in the radio regime.

 What do I like to do